rstudio/bookdown.org/content/archive/internal/jespasareig-book-how-to-weight-a-survey.md

 pinned: false
 ---

-(Very) basic steps to weight a survey sample
+(Very) basic steps to weight a survey sample [...]
+This is an introductory guide to survey weighting.
+It provides a step-by-step walkthrough of the main procedures and explains the statistical principles behind them.
+The guide includes R code to implement all stages of survey weighting and reproduces the weighting procedures of the 7th European Social Survey in the UK.
+This text avoids technical notation and language and is targeted to social scientists with a basic level of statistics and probability theory.
+Readers without knowledge of R should be able to benefit from this text as it ...